alemart/encantar-js/README.md

 Create amazing Augmented Reality experiences with **MARTINS.js**, a GPU-accelerated Augmented Reality engine for the web.
 Users don't need specialized hardware nor dedicated software - only a modern web browser.

-:man_technologist: MARTINS.js is free and open-source software released under the [LGPL](LICENSE.md).
+:man_technologist: MARTINS.js is free and open-source software.

 :books: Technical documentation is available at <https://alemart.github.io/martins-js/>.